A Passage into Turkey

 the hushed possibility that Saint Matthias might rest within its walls.

-site during the 6th and 7th centuries.
-Still, it was captured by the Ottomans
+fortified the site during the 6th and 7th centuries.
+Still, it was captured by

-in 1547 and remained under Ottoman control until 1878, when it was ceded to the
+the Ottomans in 1547 and remained under Ottoman control until 1878, when it was

 transition was smooth, almost anticlimactic.
 A few stamps, a few questions, and